COVID-19 Advocacy

 National MRT Awareness campaign

 Throughout November and December 2020, CAMRT ran a national MRT Awareness campaign on Facebook, Instagram and Twitter.
 Millions of Canadians were reached through this advertising.
-As part of our broader awareness and advocacy strategy, CAMRT is planning to run these ads again at opportune moments through 2021.
+This campaign was expanded upon in 2021 and 2022 and run again during the period surrounding MRT Week to great effect.

 Watch and share the Awareness video ads: Link here